winber2/winber2.github.io/README.md

 `enemies.js`: this script will house all of the basic enemy attributes, such as their speed, movement type, enemy type, health points, etc. The enemies will be split into other sub-groups that will inherit this parent class.
 They will differ in more complex attributes such as their attack patterns.

 `bullets.js`: this script will the different kinds of bullets that will be shot by either the enemy or the player.
+Different bullets will have different attack patterns and enemy bullets will be clearly represented by different hues and more circular shapes, while the player will use more laser-like bullets.

 `game.js`: this script will handle the game logic, such as the start screen and when the game is over as well as the scoring.